Need a Latin dictionary?

 Need general images for vocabulary building?

-5. Clipart Collection for Second/Foreign Language Instruction (royalty free with acknowledgment.
-If you didn't find your daily life clipart at UVic, you'll find it here in these deliberately simple gif images with a Japanese flavor.
-Also housed at UPenn.)
+3. Clipart Collection for Second/Foreign Language Instruction (royalty free with acknowledgment.
+If you didn't find your daily life clipart at UVic, you'll find it here in these deliberately simple gif images with a Japanese flavor.)

 (Need to convince someone of the value of classical studies in general, and Latin in particular?
 I particularly value this page of quotes from Drew University.)